 Finding an LCL shipping service

-- Does the forwarder offer pick-up / delivery at origin and destination?
+Does the forwarder offer pick-up/delivery at the origin and the destination?

-- Can the forwarder also handle you customs clearance, if needed?
+Can the forwarder also handle your customs clearance, if needed?

-If you feel something is missing in this article, or have other comments or questions, please don’t hesitate to send us a comment from our contact form.
+If you feel something is missing in this article, or have other comments or questions, please don’t hesitate to send us a comment via chat.